maxemileffort/paper-grading-assistant/README.md

 **Coldstart Threshold**: Recommender systems have a unique issue: *what does the algorithm recommend to new users when it has very little or no prior data?*

-While not a recommneder system, the goal here is to have a teacher train the model in the way that the teacher likes to grade papers.
+While not a recommender system, the goal here is to eventually have a teacher train the model in the way that the teacher likes to grade papers.
+Initially, they'll have a pre-trained model, but eventually, I hope to add a reinforement learning type of model, where teachers can apply feedback that iterates the model to suit their needs better.

 ## 7. Predictions